christybell/MechaCar_Statistical_Analysis/README.md

 I created a summary statistic table with the `Suspension_Coils.csv` dataset to answer the following question:

 ### **1. The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
 Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
 Why or why not?**
+The `total_summary` table shows the variance for all manufacturing lots is 62.29 and well under 100 pounds per square inch, thus meeting the design specifications for the MechaCar suspension coils.

 <img src="images/Delv 2_total_summary.PNG">

+However, when we look at the `lot_summary` table that details the data by manufacturing lot, the variances for lot 1 and 2, at 0.98 and 7.47 respectively, meet the design specifications, whereas the variance for lot 3 at 170.29 well exceeds the 100 PSI limit.

 <img src="images/Delv 2_lot_summary.PNG">